 Eating salmon doesn’t just taste good, this fish can also improve your heart health if you eat it regularly.
 The main reason why salmon is so good for your heart is because of the high levels of omega-3 fatty acids it contains.

-There are numerous studies that confirm the omega 3 fatty acids in salmon can decrease the chances of you getting a heart attack and other forms of heart diseases.
+There are numerous studies that confirm that omega 3 fatty acids in salmon can decrease the chances of you getting a heart attack and other forms of heart diseases.
 Eating just two servings can decrease your chances of getting a stroke.

 The omega-3 fatty acids in salmon also help fight heart disease by preventing and treating the hardening of the arteries by stopping the development of blood clots and plaque.
 Eating more salmon can also help improve your heart health by treating diabetes (a common cause of heart disease).